 Racial justice intersects with all of the CASCC’s policy issue areas and is a primary concern of our communities.
-We formed the Racial Justice Committee to develop policy recommendations and actions that combat racial injustice.
+The Cities Association formed the Racial Justice Committee to develop policy recommendations and actions that combat racial injustice.

 Chair: Hon.
 Chappie Jones